langchr86/homesensor/backend/README.md

 vagrant up --provision
 ~~~~~~

-Now you can configure home assistant.
+Now you can configure Home Assistant.

-Configure home assistant
+Configure Home Assistant
 ------------------------

-You can now configure home assistant
+You can now configure Home Assistant
 after installing the `homeassistant` and `eclipse-mosquitto` (MQTT) container on your server host.

 * Login to: `<YOUR_HOMEASSISTANT_IP>:8123` with your web browser.
 * Create a user account.
-* Name your home assistant installation.
+* Name your Home Assistant installation.
 E.g: `homesensor-backend`.
 And define your location.
 * At the next page your asked to select integration services to install.
 Search and install the `MQTT` integration.
   Use `localhost` for server IP and no user and no password.
 The port should be kept at the default `1883`.
   Enable the flag for the search function.